 Step 1: Deploy the Sample

-After locating the appropriate version of the sample for your instance’s price plan, follow the step-by-step instructions in the sample’s README.md file to run the sample.
+After locating the sample, follow the step-by-step instructions in its README.md file to run the sample.

 Step 2: View the Running Sample